Australia's devastating bushfires continue to threaten LTM's home and community.

 Covering the Top of the Fire Bunker

-The very top of the fire bunker ended up with about 18 inches of soil and clay layered and mixed, significantly less than the walls but with the RhinoWrap and two layers of corrugated iron beneath it I'm confident there's enough protection from the heat.
+The very top of the fire bunker ended up with about 18 inches of soil and clay layered and mixed.
+This is significantly less than the walls, but with the RhinoWrap and two layers of corrugated iron beneath it, I'm confident there's enough protection from the heat.

 I believe the walls will have to endure much more of an onslaught from the wind and wind-blown burning debris than the top, and I don't want to push my luck with the weight of wet earth despite it being a dome shape.

-During most of the year our fire bunker simply looks like a big mound of earth covered with grass and herbs, lush and green ... but having been hammered by extraordinary heat and ferocious winds in recent weeks the growth was looking was looking dead and sad.
+During most of the year our fire bunker simply looks like a big mound of earth covered with grass and herbs, lush and green... but having been hammered by extraordinary heat and ferocious winds in recent weeks the growth was looking dead and sad.

 We have removed the dead grass from the top and added a little more soil covering in the past few evenings.
 I will give it an inch or two of good garden soil then sprinkle camomile seeds and plant strawberries over it within days.

 I will feel happier watering strawberries than grass with our precious water, and because strawberries have nice thick relatively shallow roots they should help bind the soil together without compromising the integrity of my waterproofing.

 Our fire bunker is positioned close enough to our home to be able to reach it easily if we wake in the middle of the night to discover the bush around us is on fire.

 We have placed a large water tank nearby and changed some of the guttering to collect rainwater in it.
 With a hose it can gravity feed water into the fire bunker to fill up the water storage there, and to fill the channel I dug into the clay across the entryway, hoping to catch embers before they reach the door.